A Simple Algorithm for Exact Multinomial Tests: Application

-Lastly, Figure \ref{Fig:RelDiff} shows relative differences between exact $p$-values obtained with the three test statistics.
-Given test statistics $T$ and $T'$, the relative difference between $p$-values $p_T = p_T(x,\pi)$ and $p_{T'} = p_T(x,\pi)$ is calculated as $\frac{p_T - p_{T'}}{\bar{p}_T}$ with $\bar{p}_T = \frac{p_T + p_{T'}}2$.
+Figure \ref{Fig:RelDiff} shows relative differences between exact $p$-values obtained with the three test statistics.
+Given test statistics $T$ and $T'$, the relative difference between $p$-values $p_T = p_T(x,\pi)$ and $p_{T'} = p_T(x,\pi)$ is $\frac{p_T - p_{T'}}{\bar{p}_T}$, where $\bar{p}_T = \frac{p_T + p_{T'}}2$.
 It can be seen that the choice of test statistic can make quite a difference.
 A closer look at the simulation data revealed that these differences tend to be smaller if expectations for all categories are large under the null.
 To provide some numerical insights, Table \ref{Tab:RandValues} lists exact and asymptotic $p$-values.